peteroupc/peteroupc.github.io/randmisc.md

 In this section:

-- An _oracle_ (or black box) is an endless stream of independent random variates of an incompletely known probability distribution.
+- An _oracle_ is an endless stream of independent random variates of an incompletely known probability distribution.
 In the Bernoulli factory problem, this oracle is a _coin that shows heads or tails where the probability of heads is unknown_.

 The rest of this section deals with oracles that go beyond coins.